 4. Do I have other debts?

-Related to number 3, lenders will want to know all about your credit history.
-They want to ensure that you can repay your loan, and if you have other unmet obligations hanging over your head, lenders will view your other debts as a danger sign.
+Lenders will want to know all about your credit history.
+They want to ensure that you can repay your loan or if you have other unmet obligations hanging over your head.

 5. Which lender is most appropriate for my credit needs?